KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 Because typically, these papers each use their own unique experimental setups, making it challenging to verify whether their baselines are well-tuned or to make comparisons between papers.

 For researchers interested in neural network optimization, this is daunting - a sea of methods, many of them claiming to be SOTA, and no shared infrastructure to sort signal from noise.
 As it stands, the burden is on the individual researcher to make sense of this madness.
 Calculating the outcome: If N different researchers publish N optimizer papers claiming SOTA, all of them unverifiable and mutually incomparable, then there are only two possibilities: Either (a) research grinds to a halt due to the Θ(N) growth in experiments that each researcher needs to conduct to get a private sense of the real SOTA, or (b) researchers start simply ignoring each other's papers.
-Neither of these are desireable outcomes, and today we are in some mix of the two.
+Neither of these are desirable outcomes, and today we are in some mix of the two.

 This benchmark aims to provide a simple, easily-accessible communally-shared way to filter signal from noise, aiming to surface ignored papers/ideas and reduce the number of experiments that each researcher must do in order to get an accurate picture of the SOTA.
 It is a collaborative|competitive benchmark, meaning that, for example, if anyone can find hyperparameters that enable Adam